Shreyash125/Vyorius-Assignment-AI/README.md

 ./movie_recommendation
 ```

-4. Running the Program
-The program will prompt you for the following:

-The path to your CSV file (e.g., data/ratings.csv).
-The target user ID (The user for whom you want to get recommendations).
-The number of movie recommendations (How many movies to recommend).
-After you input these details, the program will generate a ranked list of recommended movies and display the RMSE value, indicating how accurate the recommendations are.

 Functions
 Here’s a quick overview of what the program does behind the scenes:

 loadRatingsFromFile(): Loads the ratings data from a CSV file.

 calculateCosineSimilarity(): Compares two users and calculates how similar their ratings are.

 predictUserRating(): Predicts a user’s rating for a movie they haven’t rated yet.

 getTopNRecommendations(): Generates a list of top N recommended movies for a user.

 calculateRMSE(): Computes the RMSE to evaluate how good the recommendations are.